usnistgov/FederalProfile-8259A/_8259-Control/event.md

 _See also the [technical counterpart to this section](../_8259-Catalog/event.md)_

+The administrative and physical controls to support security for events within the system where the IOT device is used.
+Controls that may be necessary:

 **Malicious Code Protection**

 ## Policies and procedures require IOT device, and associated systems, malicious code protection mechanisms at IOT device and related systems entry and exit points to detect and eradicate malicious code.